Residential rain gardens take shape throughout City

 Stormwater Capture: Approx. 30,000 GAL / YEAR

 The Gort-Walton project started nearly a year ago when the couple attended the community celebration for the Wolf Museum garden (see below for details on that project).
-The couples imagination was captured as they saw an opportunity to transform the front of their home from a snaggle of English Ivy to a beautiful native pollinator friendly garden that would capture rain water run-off from their home. (click on images to enlarge)
+The couples’ imagination was captured as they saw an opportunity to transform the front of their home from a snaggle of English Ivy to a beautiful native pollinator-friendly garden that would capture rain water run-off from their home.

-The Dry well is excavated, lined with geo textile and overflow pipe.
-Clean stone fills the well and is wrapped in the geo textile keeping soil and sediment out but allowing water to flow in.
+The dry well is excavated and lined with geo textile and overflow pipe.
+Clean stone fills the well and is wrapped in the geo textile keeping soil and sediment out, but allowing water to flow in.
 The well is covered with 1′ of soil and planted.
 Each dry well is scaled in size based on the amount of water that flows in.

-As part of the Green Infrastructure (GI) plan the City of Lancaster encourages property owners to manage the, ‘first flush’, first 1-inch of rainfall on their property and not allow it to discharge to the combined sewer.
-The use of GI to reduce pollution and erosive flows supports the attainment of the Watershed Implementation Plan for the Chesapeake Bay and to improve water quality in the Conestoga River.
+As part of the Green Infrastructure (GI) plan, the City of Lancaster encourages property owners to manage the “first flush,” or the first 1-inch of rainfall on their property and not allow it to discharge to the combined sewer.
+The use of GI to reduce pollution and erosive flows supports the attainment of the Watershed Implementation Plan for the Chesapeake Bay and improves water quality in the Conestoga River.
 The Wolf Museum demonstrates methods that support the GI plan and function as a model for future projects.

 The Lancaster County Conservancy worked with the Wolf Museum, adjacent property owners, and neighborhood volunteers to develop multiple methods of addressing storm water runoff including the installation of rain barrels, rain garden, and dry creek to minimize the amount of runoff coming from and onto the Wolf Museum property.

 Rain Barrels – 2 barrels at 55 gallon capacity for each barrel